The Ecogift Program

 Black oaks on the prairie and savannah, Rice Lake Plains, Ontario (Photo by NCC)

-Many land and conservation agreement donations to the Nature Conservancy of Canada (NCC) are processed through the federal Ecogift program, which is administered by Environment Canada.
+Many land and conservation agreement donations to the Nature Conservancy of Canada (NCC) are processed through the federal Ecogift program, which is administered by Environment and Climate Change Canada.